Google Maps Platform Terms of Service

 Each party represents and warrants that: (a) it has full power and authority to enter into the Agreement; and (b) it will comply with Export Control Laws and Anti-Bribery Laws applicable to its provision, receipt, or use, of the Services, as applicable.

 EXCEPT AS EXPRESSLY PROVIDED FOR IN THE AGREEMENT, TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, GOOGLE: (A) DOES NOT MAKE ANY WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE, INCLUDING WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR USE, NONINFRINGEMENT, OR ERROR-FREE OR UNINTERRUPTED USE OF THE SERVICES OR SOFTWARE; (B) MAKES NO REPRESENTATION ABOUT CONTENT OR INFORMATION ACCESSIBLE THROUGH THE SERVICES; AND (C) WILL ONLY BE REQUIRED TO PROVIDE THE REMEDIES EXPRESSLY STATED IN THE SLA FOR FAILURE TO PROVIDE THE SERVICES.
 GOOGLE MAPS CORE SERVICES ARE PROVIDED FOR PLANNING PURPOSES ONLY.
 INFORMATION FROM THE GOOGLE MAPS CORE SERVICES MAY DIFFER FROM ACTUAL CONDITIONS, AND MAY NOT BE SUITABLE FOR THE CUSTOMER APPLICATION.
-CUSTOMER MUST EXERCISE INDEPENDENT JUDGMENT WHEN USING THE SERVICES TO ENSURE THAT THE CUSTOMER APPLICATION IS SAFE AND SUITABLE FOR USE WITH GOOGLE MAPS.
+CUSTOMER MUST EXERCISE INDEPENDENT JUDGMENT WHEN USING THE SERVICES TO ENSURE THAT (i) GOOGLE MAPS ARE SUITABLE FOR THE CUSTOMER APPLICATION; AND (ii) THE CUSTOMER APPLICATION IS SAFE FOR END USERS AND OTHER THIRD PARTIES.

-15.1 By Customer.
-Unless prohibited by applicable law, Customer will defend Google and its Affiliates and indemnify them against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from (a) any Customer Indemnified Materials or (b) Customer’s or an End User’s use of the Services in violation of the Agreement.
+15.1 Customer Indemnification Obligations.
+Unless prohibited by applicable law, Customer will defend Google and its Affiliates and indemnify them against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from (a) any Customer Indemnified Materials or (b) Customer’s or an End User’s use of the Services in violation of the AUP or in violation of the Agreement.

-15.2 By Google.
-Google will defend Customer and its Affiliates participating under the Agreement (“Customer Indemnified Parties”), and indemnify them against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from an allegation that Customer Indemnified Parties' use in accordance with the Agreement of Google Indemnified Materials infringes the third party's Intellectual Property Rights.
+15.2 Google Indemnification Obligations.
+Google will defend Customer and its Affiliates participating under the Agreement (“Customer Indemnified Parties”), and indemnify them against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from an Allegation that Customer Indemnified Parties' use of Google Indemnified Materials infringes the third party's Intellectual Property Rights.

-15.3 Exclusions.
-This Section 15 will not apply to the extent the underlying allegation arises from (a) the indemnified party’s breach of the Agreement or (b) a combination of the indemnifying party’s technology or Brand Features with materials not provided by the indemnifying party, unless the combination is required by the Agreement.
+15.3 Indemnification Exclusions.
+Sections 15.1 (Customer Indemnification Obligations) and 15.2 (Google Indemnification Obligations) will not apply to the extent the underlying Allegation arises from (a) the indemnified party’s breach of the Agreement or (b) a combination of the Customer Indemnified Materials or Google Indemnified Materials (as applicable)s with materials not provided by the indemnifying party, unless the combination is required by the Agreement.

-(a) The indemnified party has promptly notified the indemnifying party in writing of any Allegation(s) that preceded the Third-Party Legal Proceeding and cooperates reasonably with the indemnifying party to resolve the Allegation(s) and Third-Party Legal Proceeding.
-If breach of this Section 15.4(a) prejudices the defense of the Third-Party Legal Proceeding, the indemnifying party’s obligations under Section 15.1 or 15.2 (as applicable) will be reduced in proportion to the prejudice.
+(a) The indemnified party must promptly notify the indemnifying party in writing of any Allegation(s) that preceded the Third-Party Legal Proceeding and cooperate reasonably with the indemnifying party to resolve the Allegation(s) and Third-Party Legal Proceeding.
+If breach of this Section 15.4(a) prejudices the defense of the Third-Party Legal Proceeding, the indemnifying party’s obligations under Section 15.1 (Customer Indemnification Obligations) or 15.2 (Google Indemnification Obligations) (as applicable) will be reduced in proportion to the prejudice.

 (a) If Google reasonably believes the Services might infringe a third party’s Intellectual Property Rights, then Google may, at its sole option and expense: (i) procure the right for Customer to continue using the Services; (ii) modify the Services to make them non-infringing without materially reducing their functionality; or (iii) replace the Services with a non-infringing, functionally equivalent alternative.

 15.6 Sole Rights and Obligations.
-Without affecting either party’s termination rights, this Section 15 states the parties’ sole and exclusive remedy under this Agreement for any third party's Intellectual Property Rights Allegations and Third-Party Legal Proceedings covered by this Section 15 (Indemnification).
+Without affecting either party’s termination rights, this Section 15 states the parties’ sole and exclusive remedy under the Agreement for any Allegations of Intellectual Property Rights infringement covered by this Section 15 (Indemnification).

 18. U.S. Federal Agency Users.